Table of contents

 Nage Waza

 Before starting to practice judo it is important to learn to fall properly to prevent injuries.
-We call this breaking your fall (‘Ukemi’ in Japanese).
+We call this breaking your fall (Ukemi in Japanese).
 Here is a good Ukemi guide.

 Kaeshi

-If someone turns back on you to try a throw, you may be able to resist it by bending knees, then you can perform ‘Ushiro Goshi’ or ‘Ura Nage’ from the back.
+If someone turns his back on you to try a throw, you may be able to resist it by bending your knees.
+Then you can perform Ushiro Goshi or Ura Nage from the back.

-When your foot is not on ground and someone tries to perform a ‘De Ashi Barai’, you can curl your leg to dodge his attacking leg, then you can straighten your leg again and perform ‘De Ashi Barai’ with your leg on the leg he attacked you with.
+When your foot is not on the ground and someone tries to perform De Ashi Barai, you can curl your leg to dodge his attacking leg, then you can straighten your leg again to counter with De Ashi Barai on that attacking leg.

-If someone attacks you with a reaping movement, they will be in a forward momentum that you can use to perform a shoulder/back throw after dodging their attack by moving backwards.
-Similarly, after moving backwards, you can sometimes perform a ‘De Ashi Barai’ on their attacking leg.
+If someone attacks you with a reaping movement, they will be in a forward momentum that you can use to perform Uki Waza (or even Yoko Otoshi if the opponent positions himself side-ways) after dodging the reap by moving backwards.
+Similarly, after moving backwards, you could perform De Ashi Barai on their raised attacking leg.

-If someone tries a ‘knee drop Seoi Nage’, you may be able to resist it by moving to the side, then you can come in front of opponent and perform ‘Tai Otoshi’, ‘Uchi Mata’, ‘De Ashi Barai’, or a strangulation from the back.
+If someone attacks with a knee drop Seoi Nage, you may be able to resist it by moving to the side.
+Then you can come in front of the opponent and perform Tai Otoshi or a strangulation from the back.

-If opponent counters your ‘Ura Nage’ with sweeps, try to dodge the sweep and attack back with ‘De Ashi Barrai’ on that sweeping leg or simply perform ‘De Ashi Barai’ on leg he raises to place and tackle you with.
+If the opponent counters your Ura Nage with sweeps, try to dodge the sweep and attack back with De Ashi Barrai on the opponent’s raised leg.

 Renraku

-If trying to perform back or side ‘Ura Nage’ and opponent leans forward to prevent you from lifting him, use that forward momentum to perform ‘Yoko Guruma’ or just let opponent fall while turning him on his back.
+If trying to perform back or side Ura Nage and Uke leans forward to prevent you from lifting him, use that forward momentum to perform Uki Waza.

 Other